This post may contain affiliate links. Read my disclosure policy.

-Apple Cider Moscow Mule is spiced up with cinnamon whiskey and dark rum for the perfect fall cocktail recipe you are sure to love.
-Break out your copper mugs for the combination of fresh apple cider with ginger beer in a refreshing drink that goes down smooth and easy a crisp autumn evening.
+Apple Cider Moscow Mule is spiced up with Fireball whiskey and dark rum for the perfect fall cocktail recipe you are sure to love.
+Break out your copper mugs for the combination of the flavor of fresh apples and cinnamon with ginger beer in a refreshing drink that goes down smooth and easy on a crisp autumn evening.

 I love fall.
 It is seriously my favorite season and it always has been.
 And I don’t know if it’s living in Maryland versus living in New Jersey or if it’s global warming or whatever, but I feel like fall perfection lasts about a minute.
 Into September we had day after day of temperatures in the upper 80s and 90s with enough humidity to make my hair puff out in all directions.
 My kids were sweating their butts off at soccer one week.
 Then they canceled soccer for rain the next.
 And the week after that we were bundled up in coats and gloves trying to hold onto our hats in 40 miles per hour wind gusts.

 So I am going to soak up every bit of fall in those fleeting days of autumn perfection.

 The crisp air, the leaves changing colors until they fall and crunch under your feet.
 All the aromas make me so happy, whether it’s the smell of those fallen leaves, a roast chicken in the oven on a cool evening, or even that ubiquitous pumpkin spice.